 Remind them, too, that employees often have to bite their lip.
 If a protest is to be staged, if parents are going to be asked to call district officials or if calls from local news media need to returned ,that’s not something you, as an employee, should do (or even encourage).

 As part of this discussion (and — intentionally — at a time when there are no actual flames that your boss can accuse you of fanning) provide your students with a list of student media resources to which they can turn for help should you be required to take a step back.
 Give them contact information for your state student journalism group, the national Journalism Education Association, local newspaper editors or reporters.
-Make sure they know how to find the SPLC’s Legal Hotline.
+Make sure they know how to find the SPLC’s Legal Hotline, where they can send the SPLC’s legal team an email or set up a phone call and receive a response at no charge.
 Remind them that we can provide free legal assistance and guidance not only for help on a censorship matter but for any media-law question that might come up during the year.
 Finally, pass on the link for the Censorship Checklist now so you can naturally back away should things heat up.
 (And keep this Adviser’s Checklist for yourself.)